-Key partners (public and private): The U.S. Environmental Protection Agency, Michigan Department of Environmental Quality, Muskegon County and the city of Muskegon.
+Key partners: Great Lakes Restoration Initiative, The U.S. Environmental Protection Agency, Michigan Department of Environmental Quality, Muskegon County and the city of Muskegon